 You will choose multiple Land Cover Sample Sites within your 15 km x 15 km GLOBE Study Site.
 These sample sites will serve as the locations where you take land cover measurements.
-You will need these measurements if you decide to create a land cover type map.
+You will need these measurements to create your land cover type map.
 Preferably, you should collect at least one Sample Site for each class of land cover that you observe in your Study Site.
-If you decide to follow the Land Cover mapping with accuracy assessment excercizes you will need data from additional sample sites to validate the land cover map you created (See Figure BIO-SS-2).
-You may also decide to establish additional Sample Sites whenever vou are unsure or curious about the land cover in any area.
+You will need data from additional Sample Sites to perform an accuracy assessment to validate the land cover map you created.
+You may also decide to establish additional Sample Sites whenever you are unsure or curious about the land cover in any area.
 Some of these sites you may only visit once.
 In other sites, you may want to study changes in vegetative growth throughout the seasons so you may visit these sites frequently.
 The following provides instructions on how to select and setup these Sample Sites.